skylerfokine/git-lab/answers.md

 Answer 12:

-the changes I made on git were pulled and updated the code locally to match what I had on the repositiory
+the changes I made on git were pulled and updated the code locally to match what I had on the repositiory.

 Answer 13: